 <body> <h1 data-swiftype-name="title" data-swiftype-type="string">title here</h1> <div data-swiftype-name="body" data-swiftype-type="text"> Lots of body content goes here...
 Other content goes here too, and can be of any type, like a price: $<span data-swiftype-name="price" data-swiftype-type="float">3.99</span> </div> </body>

 Upgrade your old Meta Tags

-When Site Search originally launched we supported a small set of meta tags that were intended for very specific use-cases.
-We will continue to support those tags if you already have them on your website, but we do not recommend using them for new projects, and would be glad to see you upgrade (instructions below) them to the new style described above.
-You can read the original documentation here.
+When Site Search originally launched, we supported a small set of Meta Tags that were intended for very specific use-cases.
+We will continue to support those tags if you already have them on your website, but we do not recommend using them for new projects.
+It would be a wise decision to upgrade.

 <!-- old, deprecated style --> <meta property='st:title' content='[title value]' /> <!-- new, correct style --> <meta class='swiftype' name='title' data-type='string' content='[title value]' />

 <!-- old, deprecated style --> <meta property='st:section' content='[section value]' /> <!-- new, correct style --> <meta class='swiftype' name='sections' data-type='string' content='[sections field value]' />